 Gather demographic information on your community, research the local economy, and find your SIC or NAICS code using American Factfinder.
 The Census Bureau web site can also be used to view the latest edition of County Business Patterns.

-Mid-Ohio Regional Planning Commission (MORPC) Data Ports Maps and Data
+Mid-Ohio Regional Planning Commission (MORPC) Data, Maps & Tools (morpc.org/our-region/data-maps-tools/index)

-Welcome to the MORPC DataPort!
 This website was developed as a one-stop shop for accessing regional information developed by MORPC about planning, demographics, land use, economic development, transportation, maps, contact lists, and GIS data in Central Ohio.
-It is also a portal to other federal, state, and locally developed information sets that may be more appropriate sources to answer your data needs.
+Find traffic counts, use the zoning and permitting tool or access DataSource for data visualization through MORPC’s website.

 The Ohio Department of Transportation Traffic Monitoring Section is responsible for programming, collecting, analyzing, and reporting traffic monitoring data for interstate, national and state routes in Ohio.
 Traffic monitoring data includes vehicle volume, vehicle classification, and weigh-in motion.

 Questions?
-Call our Information Line at 614-645-2ASK and ask to speak with a librarian in Science, Business & News @ Main Library.
+Call our Information Line at 614-645-2ASK and ask to speak with a librarian in Science, Business & News at Main Library.